Geographical Index > United States > Wisconsin > Marinette County > Report # 41062|

 I have investigated the area on three different occasions and note that the area is vastly wooded, harbors many bodies of water both in the form of lakes and rivers, and is a heavily hunted area due to the abundance of deer, wolves, bear and other animals.
 In addition, the number of reports coming from this general area make this area a viable area for considerable exploration.
 The Northern area of Wisconsin is very remote, consists of mainly state and national forests, and has limited human population.

 Eric has been with the BFRO since the summer of 2008.
-He has participated in the public 2008 Southern Oregon, 2009 Northern Wisconsin, 2011, 2012, and 2013 Spring Iowa Expeditions as well as the Michigan-UP trip in 2013.
+He has participated in the public 2008 Southern Oregon, 2009 Northern Wisconsin, 2011-2016 Spring Iowa Expeditions as well as the Michigan-UP trip in 2013.
 He has also participated in many private expeditions.

 Related Media Articles: